 TRIO Programs are Federal outreach and student services programs designed to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to post baccalaureate degrees.
-Of these eight programs, NC State University hosts three programs, including the two premier TRIO pre-college programs, Educational Talent Search (1991) and Upward Bound (1978 and 2012).
+Of these eight programs, NC State University hosts four programs, including the two premier TRIO pre-college programs, Educational Talent Search (1991) and Upward Bound (1978 and 2012).
 Collectively they have served thousands of students providing access to higher education.
 The Student Support Service program for undergraduate students launched in 2010.
 The Student Support Services STEM program launched in 2015.
 The Ronald E. McNair Postbaccalaureate Achievement Program launched in 2017.

 - 16 professional and support staff

 - Numerous instructors, advisors, tutors, bus drivers, and facilitators

 The office is physically located at an off-campus site at 407 Gorman Street.
 Various auxiliary sites located on campus are used to facilitate program activities and events.
 Services for pre-college programs are typically provided on weekends and Wednesdays at NC State during the academic year and weekdays during the summer.
 The collegiate SSS programs are housed in Park Shops, on the main campus of NC State.

 Upward Bound & Talent Search